lodauria/IoT_Group_Project/Technology.md

 ### Prototype convention

-To test the real hardware isn't used LoRaWAN, but the board is connected to internet with ETHOS.
+To test the real hardware we didn't use LoRaWAN, but the board is connected to internet with ETHOS.

-While for the network tests [The Things Network](https://www.thethingsnetwork.org/) is used, the boards are replaced with the [ST B-L072Z-LRWAN1](https://www.iot-lab.info/docs/boards/st-b-l072z-lrwan1/) and the values read by the sensors are replaced with dummy data.
+While for the network tests [The Things Network](https://www.thethingsnetwork.org/) is used, the boards are replaced with the [ST B-L072Z-LRWAN1](https://www.iot-lab.info/docs/boards/st-b-l072z-lrwan1/) and the values read by the sensors are replaced by simulated data.